 Fin 05/2014 and Fin 08/2015 set out the requirement that each local authority provide a report to the Department setting out its preliminary estimate of current and capital income and expenditure for the forthcoming financial year.
-This requirement remains in place for 2017.
-However the reporting template has been amended with an earlier return date of 23rd September to the Department.
+This requirement remains in place for 2018 with completed returns to be submitted to the Department by Friday 22 September 2017.
 The local government sector data will then be consolidated by the Department of Finance with information from all parts of general government.
-As the date of preparation of this report predates the budget meeting, it should include the best estimate of revenue and capital income and expenditure to the end of the current year and for the next financial year 2017.
-Any known policy changes impacting on the income and expenditure categories between 2018 and 2021 should be noted on the template.
+As the date of preparation of this report predates the budget meeting, it should include the best estimate of revenue and capital income and expenditure to the end of the current year and for the next financial year 2018.
+Any known policy changes impacting on the income and expenditure categories between 2019 and 2022 should be noted on the template.

-This report assumes additional importance for 2017 as it will form the basis of assessing the sector's impact on the Expenditure Benchmark rule as required under the Stability and Growth Pact.
+This report is important for 2018 as it will form the basis of assessing the sector's impact on the Expenditure Benchmark rule as required under the Stability and Growth Pact.